Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-ingestion/TROUBLESHOOTING.md

 ### Enable client logging

-To troubleshoot issues with Azure Monitor query library, it is important to first enable logging to monitor the behavior of the application.
+To troubleshoot issues with Azure Monitor Ingestion library, it is important to first enable logging to monitor the behavior of the application.
 The errors and warnings in the logs generally provide useful insights into what went wrong and sometimes include corrective actions to fix issues.
 The Azure client libraries for Java have two logging options: